* Risk appetite up, S&P 500 expected to extend record highs

 Wall Street traded mixed as the S&P rebounded a tad.

-The Dow Jones industrial average fell 4.53 points, or
+The Dow Jones industrial average fell 14.75 points,

 The dollar rose on softness among other major currencies